minuscorp/Tunisia/README.md

 ## What does Tunisia?

-Tunisia chaches your Carthage dependencies into a local cache using a number of common parameters that allows to have several Xcode, Swift or library versions installed and restored on demand with just **one compilation** per combination.
+Tunisia caches your Carthage dependencies into a local cache using a number of common parameters that allows to have several Xcode, Swift or library versions installed and restored on demand with just **one compilation** per combination.

 This means: